laurenkt/ColorWheel/README.md

 Additional build options:

-- `bundle exec rake minify` for minified output
+- `bundle exec rake minify` for minified JS and CSS output
 - `bundle exec rake test` to run the Jasmine tests
 - `bundle exec rake all` to build CW, run its tests, and then minify it